iamgio/chorus/README.md

 ### Downloading
 **This project is currently work in progress.**
 Once finished, Chorus will be downloadable [here](https://github.com/iAmGio/chorus/releases).

+##### Windows
+Be sure you have Java 8 or above installed.
+Download chorus-X.X.X.exe, move it to the desired installation folder and run it.

+##### macOS / OS X
+Be sure you have Java 8 or above installed.
+Download chorus-X.X.X.jar, move it to the desired installation folder and run it.

+##### Linux
+Be sure you have Java 8 or above and `openjfx` installed.
+Download chorus-X.X.X.jar, move it to the desired installation folder and run it.

 ### Donating
 I (yes, Chorus is mantained by a single guy) worked so hard on this project, which you are downloading for free.
 If you like this software or you just want to support me, I'd enjoy donations.